PharosProduction/tutorial-apache-pulsar-cluster-k8s/README.md

-# Tutorial on How to Deploy Apache Pulsar Cluster in Kubernetes..
+# Tutorial on How to Deploy Apache Pulsar Cluster in Kubernetes.

 ## You can find it in our Medium publication
 [Pharos Production Medium Article](https://medium.com/pharos-production/how-to-deploy-apache-pulsar-cluster-in-kubernetes-808ecdfd87).